angelotavares/robutler_psr_2022/README.md

 ### Perception

 For the perception it will be use a set of two sensors.
-A laser scan for obstacle detection and mapping and a RGB camera for object recognition.
+A laser scan for obstacle detection and mapping and a RGB camera for object recognition.k

 The RGB camera feed is passed to a script that makes use of the yolo library for the object recognition.
 The yolo weights file is not present in the repository since is a very large fille, however it can be downloaded.